gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 It smelled like mud and rotting plants.
 It smelled like outside.

-Maddy followed Dockety and Sindy through the door into a room so vast it could have held the whole of Rusty Bridge.
+Maddy followed Dockety and Sindy into a room so vast it could have held the whole of Rusty Bridge.
-Lampposts every fifty meters cast cold white light over strange pieces of machinery, some piled together in jumbles, others neatly sorted and stacked, and others still that were even larger than the cargo bot that had hauled Sindy and the goats away from Rusty Bridge.
+Lampposts every fifty meters cast cold white light over strange pieces of machinery, some piled together in jumbles, others neatly sorted and stacked, and others still that dwarfed the cargo bot that had hauled Sindy and the goats away from Rusty Bridge.

 There were shelves too,
-long rows of shelves that were taller than the mayor's house back home but still didn't reach even halfway to the arched ceiling above them.
+long rows of shelves that were taller than the mayor's house back home but still didn't reach even halfway to the arched ceiling barely visible above them.
 Boxes and drums and coils of cable, arms and legs and wheels and tentacles...